 Chinese medicine is an holistic medicine, and practitioners of Chinese medicine believe that no single part can be understood except in its relation to the whole.

 A patient’s symptom, therefore, is not traced back to a cause, but is looked at as a part of a total system.
 If a person has a complaint or symptom, Chinese medicine wants to know how the symptom fits into the patient’s entire being and behavior.
 Illness is understood in the context of a person’s life and history.
 Understanding that overall pattern, with the symptom as part of it, is what Chinese medicine is all about.

 For example, both a woman and a man may come into the clinic complaining of back pain.
 It appears on the surface that both of these people have the same condition.
 Not so.
 Upon further interview and examination and using various diagnostic tools such as tongue diagnosis and pulse diagnosis, we learn that the woman also has hot flashes, night sweats, thirst, and irritability.
 Her tongue appears very red and peeled, her pulses rapid.

 These signs indicate a pattern of disharmony called Yin Deficiency.
 This condition would be treated accordingly with acupuncture needles and Chinese herbs.
 As for the man, we learn that he has lower back pain, frequent urination, cold limbs, pale complexion and fatigue.
 His tongue is pale, swollen, and wet.
 His pulse is deep and weak.
 He has a pattern of disharmony that we know to be called Yang Deficiency.
 The treatment differs considerably with that of the female’s treatment, although both came into the clinic with the same complaint.

-We offer free consultations to those wishing to learn how Chinese Medicine can help their condition.
 Please call us at 954-586-8088 to schedule a session and learn more about Chinese Medicine.
 We proudly serve the communities of Margate, Coral Springs, Coconut Creek, Parkland, and Deerfield Beach Florida.